danielaparker/jsoncons/doc/ref/cbor/cbor_view.md

 The `cbor::view` namespace reads the *encoded* structure of [Concise Binary Object Representation](http://cbor.io/) data in place, without copying it or building a data structure.
-Its checked-item layer borrows complete encodings; its move-only `navigator` owns reusable traversal workspace while borrowing the same bytes.
+Its checked-item layer borrows complete encodings; its move-only `walker` owns reusable traversal workspace while borrowing the same bytes.
 The data flow is:
-> owned bytes -> structural validation -> checked item or navigator -> application semantics
+> owned bytes -> structural validation -> checked item or walker -> application semantics

 Validation checks structural well-formedness once (framing only — not content validity such as UTF-8).
-Checked items and navigator movement then cannot fail structurally.
+Checked items and walker movement then cannot fail structurally.
 The last stage — what tag 2 bytes or a tag 25 string reference *mean* — belongs to [decode_cbor](decode_cbor.md) and [basic_cbor_cursor](basic_cbor_cursor.md), not here: tags are exposed, never